VeniVidiReliqui/split_print/README.md

 4. Add the headers to the Teensy2.0 and solder the Teensy to the top-left of the PCB so the USB port is pointing to the left.
 5. Snap a switch into each of the 4 corners of the plate and solder them to the appropriate spots of PCB.
 This will hold the plate flat against the board and make the rest of the switches easier to snap into place.
 6. Snap in and solder the remaining 26 switches onto the board.
+7. For rev2 builds, you can proceed to bolt the plate onto the base.
+For rev1 builds, see these additional notes:
-7. Assemble the case by snapping a case_left_dovetail into a case_right_dovetail.
-I needed to sand the dovetails to fit because of minor warping in the printing process.
+    - Assemble the case by sliding the dovetails of a right and left half together.
+I needed to sand the dovetails to fit because of warping in the printing process.
 You can adhere the pieces with super glue.
-Fill any remaining gaps in the dovetails by filling them with resin from your printer, wiping the surface clean around them, and curing under a UV lamp for a permanent hold.
+Fill any remaining gaps with resin from your printer, wiping the surface clean around them, and curing under a UV lamp for a more permanent hold.
-8. Due a limitation of my case design, you will need to make a space on the case for the TRRS jack so it doesn't snap off while screwing the plate on.
-I recommend filing a recess on the left half to accomodate the jack and whatever TRRS cable you have chosen to use.
+    - Due a limitation of my original design, you will also need to file a space on the case for the TRRS jack since it fits below the edge of the base.
+Check the diameter of your TRRS cable and be sure to file enough to accomodate the jack and whatever cable you have chosen to use.
-9. Finally, you can fit the nuts into the case and screw the plate onto the case.

 ## Building Firmware
 Once the keyboard is built, you'll need to program it.
 To use the keymap I've included, you'll need to setup the [QMK Firmware project](https://github.com/qmk/qmk_firmware) to build the firmware and the [teensy_loader_cli](https://github.com/PaulStoffregen/teensy_loader_cli) to flash it to your Teensy2.0.